OULibraries/galileo-architecture/docs/item-import.md

 We may also want to specify a parent for the object to be created, but that could also be part of the item recipe.

 ### Initial requirements for import
-1. The importing logic has to be applicable or easily extendable to other islandora content models for future use.
+1. The importing logic has to be applicable or easily extensible to other islandora content models for future use.
-1. The importing process has to have correct exception handling system, reporting specified errors and preventing system from collapse or other misconducts.
+1. The importing process has to have an exception handling system, reporting specified errors and preventing system from collapse or other misconducts.
 1. The importing should be a transactional process, which means the importing can never be partially complete.
-The already imported files will be cleaned up if the import fails.
+Already-imported files will be cleaned up if the import fails.
-1. After each conducted import, there should be a report generated.
+1. After each conducted import, a report should be generated.
-1. In the rare cases of updating/deleting islandora content object pages, we can add/change/delete page images and the page numbers are also updated correspondly (Maybe implemented in the future).
+1. In the rare cases of updating/deleting Islandora content object pages, we can add/change/delete page images and the page numbers are also updated correspondly (Maybe implemented in the future).

 ### Import Report: